layilin/SP23-33852/_texts/full-text.md

 - But, round the upland huts, bananas plant;
 - A wholesome nutriment bananas yield, [570]
 - And sun-burnt labour loves its breezy shade.
-- Their graceful screen let kindred plantanes join,[^f156n2]
+- Their graceful screen let kindred plantanes join,
-- And with their broad vans[^f156n3] shiver in the breeze;
+- And with their broad vans shiver in the breeze;
 - So flames design'd, or by imprudence caught,
 - Shall spread no ruin to the neighbouring roof.
 [575]